copygirl/gaemdesign/main.md

 For example, a stone knife blade would only be 1 layer thick while an axe head may be 3 layers.
 It may be required to flip the working piece to shape the opposite side.

+This technique may also be used to create items and blocks that have varying shapes for purely decorative purposes.

 ### Clay shaping